Alice Cunningham Fletcher: Death and legacy

 Fletcher became president of the Anthropological Society of Washington in 1903 and the first woman president of the American Folklore Society in 1905.
 One of her colleagues, Walter Hough, remembered Fletcher as one who, "Mildly, peaceably, yet with great fortitude...did what she could to advance the cause of science".
-Her ashes are interned in the patio wall of the New Mexico Museum of Art behind a bronze plaque with a quote from her.
+Her ashes are interred in the patio wall of the New Mexico Museum of Art behind a bronze plaque with a quote from her.

 Some of her recordings can be found in the Smithsonian Institution Bureau of American Ethnology.

 Arthur Farwell's String Quartet in A major, Op.
 65 The Hako, composed in 1923, was inspired by Fletcher's work.

+Joan Mark's book about Fletcher, A Stranger in Her Native Land: Alice Fletcher and the American Indians (Lincoln: University of Nebraska Press, 1988) received the 1989 Margaret W. Rossiter History of Women in Science Prize.

+Fletcher Nunatak in Antarctica is named after her.

 Awards and honors

 Alice Fletcher received numerous honors for the work she accomplished throughout her career.
 In 1890 she was awarded the Margaret Copley Thaw Fellowship at Harvard, which granted her funding for ethnographic and reform work.

-Fletcher Nunatak in Antarctica is named after Alice Cunningham Fletcher.